tnnandi/gene46100_uchicago_teaching_material/gene46100_uchicago/README.md

    Use `tokenize_data.py` to convert the `.h5ad` file into a tokenized format suitable for input into the Geneformer model.

 4. **Fine-Tune Geneformer**
-   Fine-tune the pretrained Geneformer model to distinguish between cells exposed to different radiation levels.
+   Fine-tune the pretrained Geneformer model using `classify.py` to distinguish between cells exposed to different radiation levels.

 5. **Visualize Cell Embeddings**
    Use `extract_and_plot_cell_embeddings.py` to extract and visualize the learned cell embeddings.